iPad provides educators with apps and tools to enhance learning experiences.

 The Apple iPad is a powerful tool for teaching and learning, allowing faculty to annotate documents, solving mathematical equations, and sharing videos and presentations while connected to the projector.
 Additional applications in the App Store can be shared in the learning environment.
 At KPU, iPads may be borrowed to faculty on a semesterly basis through each of KPU's library campuses (on a first-come-first-serve basis).
-Below are the frequently asked questions and new changes we've brought to iPad in the Spring 2020 semester.
+Below are the frequently asked questions.

 Is KPU issued iPad safe?

 What you do with the iPad is your responsibility.
 The mobile device management (MDM) profile we use can obtain information on installed apps but cannot trace any information on when, where, or how you are using apps.
 However, if you lose your iPad, we can put it in lost mode which sends a notification to the device and will it then enable location tracking.

 Can I use my own Apple ID to download apps?